ccmaymay/athena/README.md

     rm -rf googletest gtest-build gmock-build
 ```

-To run the C++ tests do: `make test`
+Now to run the tests do: `make test`

-To run the Python tests, install athena, install test requirements with
-`pip install -r test-requirements.txt`, then do: `py.test`

 ## References